dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

 - Use CancelationToken in async methods like "ToListAsync".
 This will result in stopping the query also on the database side, not only for the client.
 This is very important

-- BulkUpdates and BulkDelets with "linq2db.EntityFrameworkCore" namespace were used to improve performance.
+- BulkInserts, BulkUpdates and BulkDelets with "linq2db.EntityFrameworkCore" NuGet Package were used to improve performance.
-The example usage was presented in OrderService, BulkUpdate action.
+The example usage was presented in OrderService, BulkUpdate and in BulkInsert action.
-Read more in EFCore -> EF Core advance -> Problems -> BulkUpdateOrDelete.
+Read more in EFCore -> EF Core advance -> BulkInser and Problems -> BulkUpdateOrDelete.

 - Includes with user expressions (like "GetOrder(10252, db, o => o.Customer, o => o.Payment)") were presented for scalability, readability reasons.
 The example usage was presented in OrderService, GetOrder method.